Brand Survey: 10 Questions To Ask Your Customers

 Your brand is only as strong as its reputation.
 In fact, according to the Harvard Business Review, up to 40% of the purchasing decisions consumers make are influenced by brand awareness.

-To ensure that your brand remains relevant and valuable to consumers, you must ensure that your brand is represented in every aspect of your organisation, including the employees, products, and services you provide.
+To ensure that your brand remains relevant and valuable to consumers, you must be represented in every aspect of your organisation, including the employees, products, and services you provide.

 A brand survey will help you understand what consumers think about your brand.
-It is designed to help you collect data about your customer base that will allow you to make strategic decisions to strengthen your brand.
+It is designed to help you collect data about your customer base, allowing you to make strategic decisions to strengthen your brand.
 This brand survey includes questions about your brand and is designed to help you understand what matters most to your audience and how well you’re meeting their expectations.

 We all know that customers are the lifeblood of a brand.
 They are its soul.
 However, it’s often easy to overlook the importance of the customer experience when it comes to marketing.